 Through consultations, issues for inclusion within the EIA will be identified and confirmed.
 Telephonic consultation, a public meeting as well as focus group meetings (FGMs) with I&APs and key stakeholders will be undertaken in order to identify additional key issues, needs and priorities for input into the EIA for the proposed project.
-Copies of minutes of all meetings held during both the original and revised Scoping Study for all formal public involvement meetings held during the process will be included in the final Environmental Scoping Report.
+Copies of minutes of all meetings held during the draft Scoping Study for all formal public involvement meetings held during the process will be included in the final Environmental Scoping Report.